pinheiroGroup/Kinbiont.jl/docs/src/05_examples/index.md

 ```
 ## Fitting a .csv file

-Instead fitting a single kinetics the user can supply a ".csv" file (formatted as described in the section), and KinBiont will proceed to perform all the analysis on all the wells of the experiment.
+Instead fitting a single kinetics the user can supply a ".csv" file (formatted as described in the section), and Kinbiont will proceed to perform all the analysis on all the wells of the experiment.
 Note that the user can supply a annotation .csv in this case becomes possible to subtract the blanks and fit the average of replicates.

-To use the following functions the user should input to KinBiont variables that contains the string of the path to the .csv files:
+To use the following functions the user should input to Kinbiont variables that contains the string of the path to the .csv files:

 ```julia
 path_to_data = "your_path/data_examples/plate_data.csv"